cheuyin/url-shortener/planning.md

   - Social media (e.g. Instagram) user wants to put a link in their bio but doesn't want to make it ugly; maybe even name it
   - Presenter wants to show links at the end of their presentation that are short enough for the audience to type in

-## MVP Features
+## MVP v0.1.0
-- Web page where users can paste a long link, click a button, and get back a working short link
+- Web page where users can paste a long link, click a button, and get back a working short link that persists for a specified amount of time

-## MVP Architecture
 - Tech Stack:
   - NextJS for frontend
   - FastAPI for the backend